Between the 1 and the 9: Critical reception

 Entertainment Weekly praised the "well-crafted songs and an appealingly grainy voice—think of a distaff Dylan."
-Spin wrote that "even when has the pedal to the metal ... she keeps her focus squarely on the words."
+Spin wrote that, "even when has the pedal to the metal ... she keeps her focus squarely on the words."
 The Sun-Sentinel determined: "Not as angry as Alanis Morissette or as immature as Juliana Hatfield, Rothberg reaches for more understanding while trying to have more fun."
 The Los Angeles Times opined that "there's a precocious intelligence to her raspy, sardonic vocals, and her scrupulously lean arrangements are full of tender and funky flourishes."

 The Washington Post noted that "'Perfect Stranger' proves her lyrics can be perceptive as well as pointed, and several songs are disarmingly catchy."
 The Palm Beach Post stated that Rotheberg's "sandpaper voice, bad-boyfriend lyrics and folk and electric blues numbers have a sharp, confessional ring."
 The Record concluded that Rothberg's "anger and occasional bitterness are conveyed by a sweet, grainy voice sitting atop inviting melodic music that draws from rock, folk, country, and blues and deftly blends acoustic and electric guitars."
+The Dayton Daily News listed the album among the 10 best of 1996.

 AllMusic wrote: "Strongly rooted in the singer/songwriter aesthetic of one woman and her guitar, the songs on Between the 1 and the 9 are fleshed out a bit with other instruments but retain their edge."
-The Dayton Daily News listed the album among the 10 best of 1996.